albinaglv/Restaurant-Orders-Analysis/README.md

 - Align staffing and inventory with peak order times to ensure efficient service and customer satisfaction.

-### Limitations
+### 🚧 Limitations

 **Limited Timeframe:**

-The analysis is based on data spanning three months from January to March, which may not capture seasonal variations or long-term trends in customer behavior and menu popularity.
+The analysis is based on data spanning three months from January to March 2023.
+This timeframe allows for a detailed examination of menu performance and customer preferences shortly after the introduction of a new menu.
+However, it may not capture seasonal variations or long-term trends in customer behavior and menu popularity.
+The absence of historical data before the new menu's introduction makes it challenging to compare menu performance over time and assess the sustained impact of the changes.

 **Lack of Real-World Variability:**

- The dataset used for this project is fictional and may not capture the full complexity and unpredictability of actual restaurant operations.
-This can limit the applicability of the findings to real-world scenarios.
+The analysis relies on a fictional dataset sourced from [Maven Analytics: Data Playground](https://mavenanalytics.io/data-playground?page=4&pageSize=5), which may not fully reflect the complexities and nuances of real-world restaurant operations.
+Certain variables or factors influencing customer behavior, such as external economic conditions or local events, are not captured in the dataset, potentially limiting the depth of insights that can be derived.

 **Lack of Direct Feedback:**